2 Choices – drive it or store it

 If you live in Southern Florida, you have such a short cool season this web page doesn’t really apply to you.
 But if you live in the some-snow states or the far north, then the practicality of driving a Boxster in winter may interest you.

-What I do (Storing it, Sometimes)
+What I did (Storing it, Sometimes)

 This was written about the first 3 years I owned a Boxster.

-The rest of the personal comments here apply to the Northern Virginia experience where the temperatures are below 40 degrees F for weeks and sometimes months at a time.
+The rest of the personal comments here apply to the Northern Virginia experience where the temperatures are below 40 degrees F (4.5C) for weeks and sometimes months at a time.

 Here is the why and how of my reasoning.

 Why?
 The SUV has 4 wheel drive and narrow all-weather tires.
 The Boxster has 2-wheel drive and wide summer-only tires.
-The Boxster tires do not grip the road as well when the temperature dips below 45 degrees Fahrenheit.
+The Boxster tires do not grip the road as well when the ROAD temperature dips below 40 degrees Fahrenheit.
 It has nothing to do with snow or ice, but rather the rubber compound the tire is made from and its strengths and weakness.
 Every tire is a compromise and summer tires give up cold traction for heat resistance.
 Summer tires acquire their great traction from actually deforming the "rubber" so that it fits into the surface irregularities in the road.
 But if the rubber loses the flexibility to do that, it has to ride on top of those irregularities and that is almost like skating.
 Winter tires have additional edges and smaller tread blocks and they don't use as hard a compound.

 So if I wanted to drive in the cold, I’d have to change the tires (perhaps buying another set of wheels).